s-dq/CBCM_tableqa/README.md

 ## (3) Constructing IM-TQA-x benchmark dataset

-### We adjust the original dataset for the following reasons:
+### We adjust the original dataset for the following reasons

 1. Multi-Line Query type problems are too small in the test set